AI Summary of Peer-Reviewed Research

 Key points

-• Three GPS-tagged Rüppell’s Vultures were tracked in southern Spain during the breeding season.
+• Three GPS-tagged Rüppell’s Vultures were studied in southern Spain during the breeding season.

-• The immature vulture had a larger home range and more exploratory movement than the adults.
+• Immature vultures had larger home ranges and more exploratory movement than adults.

 • Adults, especially during breeding, showed more localized movements.